-Figure 2.
-Energy productivity in EaP countriesGDP per unit of TPES, USD 2010
+GDP per unit of TPES, USD 2010

 Greening Economies in the EU Eastern Neighbourhood

 The EaP countries committed themselves to the goal of a transition towards green economy.
 At the national level green economy and sustainable development have been recognised as "guiding principles" in several national development strategies.